MonashBI/nipype_arcana_workshop/README.md

-## 2. Install everything on your system yourself
+## 2. Native installation

 If you don't care about some of the software dependencies, or have them already installed on your system, you can use pip or conda to create the necessary python environment to run the notebooks:

 ### Python 3 + Pip + Virtualenv

 1. Install Python 3 on your system (I would strongly recommend using a package manager like [Homebrew](http://brew.sh) (macOS), [Chocolately](http://chocolatey.org) (Windows) or apt/yum (Linux))
 2. Install virtualenv `pip3 install virtualenv`
 3. Create a virtual environment somewhere on your system `virtualenv /path/to/your/virtualenv` (replace '/' with '\' on Windows)
 4. Activate the virtual environment `source /path/to/your/virtualenv/bin/activate` (`\path\to\virtualenv\Scripts\activate` on Windows)
-5. Install requirements in virtualenv `pip3 install -r /path/to/this/repo/requirements.txt`.
+5. Install the requirements in the virtualenv `pip3 install -r https://raw.githubusercontent.com/MonashBI/nipype_arcana_workshop/master/requirements.txt`.

+NB: To deactivate the virtualenv afterwards run `deactivate`, and to reactivate it just repeat Step 4.

 ### Conda